Treble (musical group): Eurovision Song Contest 2006

 On 12 March 2006, an overwhelming victory at the National Song Festival in Amsterdam made Treble the Dutch representatives in the Eurovision Song Contest 2006 in Athens.
 During a live television show on the Dutch channel NOS, their song "Amambanda" was chosen as the best by 72% of the viewers.
 After this, Treble went on tour, planning to visit every country that was to send a contestant to Athens.
-They succeeded in doing so, but did not qualify from the Semi-Final.
-Lordi, the Finnish heavy metal band, won the semis and the final.
-(During their European tour, Treble met Lordi and they became good friends.)
+They succeeded in doing so, but were unable to qualify for the final, finishing in 20th place in the semi-final.

 After Eurovision

 The schedule for Treble after the Eurovision Song Contest was relatively unfruitful.
 A single "Fly" off the Free album was scheduled as a CD-single, but was later rescheduled to appear only as a download. yet another single "Leave Me Alone" was scheduled for 2006 but later postponed to early 2007.

 Djem and Niña van Dijk have both enrolled in the Amsterdam Conservatorium to sharpen their musical skills reducing their participation in Treble.
 The band eventually split up in March 2010.
 Each of the girls have decided to make their own solo career in music.